Virginia Tech® home

 Members of five tribal communities gathered on Virginia Tech’s campus to revitalize their ancestral language and build connections based on their ancestral knowledge of homelands, foods, and history.

 Victoria Ferguson (Monacan) gives a talk on Eastern Siouan traditional food practices.
-Photo by Conner Rutherford for Virginia Tech.
+Photo courtesy of Desiree Shelley.

 Victoria Ferguson (Monacan) gives a talk on Eastern Siouan traditional food practices.

 Victoria Ferguson (Monacan) gives a talk on Eastern Siouan traditional food practices.
-Photo by Conner Rutherford for Virginia Tech.
+Photo courtesy of Desiree Shelley.

 Community and connectivity.
 Family and ancestry.
 Healing and reconciliation.
 Learning and preserving.
 History and traditions.
 Foods and homelands.